How Does Remarriage or Cohabitation Impact Alimony in Connecticut?

-If divorcing spouses want alimony to end automatically when the supported spouse remarries, they need to specify that in their divorce agreement.
+If divorcing spouses want alimony to end automatically when the supported spouse remarries, they must specify that in their divorce agreement.
 If the divorce court determines that the divorce agreement is fair and equitable, it will make that agreement a court order.

-Unless the court’s order in the divorce dictates that alimony automatically terminates upon remarriage, the payor spouse needs a court order terminating alimony before he or she can stop making payments.
-If the former spouses agree to end alimony (it happens!), they can file a signed agreement with the court and ask that it be made a court order.
+Unless the court’s order in the divorce dictates that alimony automatically terminates upon remarriage, the payor spouse needs a court order terminating alimony before they can stop making payments.
+If the former spouses agree to end alimony (it happens!), they can file a signed agreement with the court and ask that the judge make it a court order.

-Former spouses also reach agreements to change alimony — often through mediation or collaborative law.
-If so, it often needs to be filed with and ordered by the court in order for the changes to be enforceable.
+Former spouses also agree to change alimony — often through mediation or collaborative law.
+If so, it often needs to be filed with and ordered by the court for the changes to be enforceable.
 If the ex-spouses don’t reach an agreement, the paying spouse can initiate litigation by filing a motion asking the court to end or reduce alimony.

 Impact of Cohabitation on Alimony in Connecticut

-If an alimony recipient’s financial needs are lower due to his or her cohabitation with another person, the alimony payor can file a motion to modify (reduce) or terminate alimony.
-If the court finds that the supported spouse’s financial needs in fact decreased because he or she began living with another person, the court may choose to reduce or eliminate alimony.
-The court will look at the new live-in partner’s contribution to household expenses.
+If an alimony recipient’s financial needs are lower due to cohabitation with another person, the alimony payor can file a motion to modify (reduce) or terminate alimony.
+If the court finds that the supported spouse’s financial needs, in fact, decreased because they began living with another person, the court may choose to reduce or eliminate alimony.
+The court will examine the new live-in partner’s contribution to household expenses.
 As discussed further below, it’s more factually complicated to prove cohabitation than remarriage.

 Connecticut Cohabitation Statute